phunanon/uMod/README.md

   - **Leaderboard**: keeps track of user messages and ranks them
   - **Confess**: repeats a message in a channel, anonymously
     - Also **ConfessMute**
-  - **GlobalChat**: mirrors messages between guilds using public or private chats
+  - **GlobalChat**: mirrors messages between guilds using public or private rooms
+    - Includes message editing, deleting, and typing indication
 - Useful
   - **Ping**: replies with "Pong!"
   - **StickyMessage**: periodically resends a message to a channel